seqan/seqan/manual/source/Infrastructure/Use/UsingFindSeqAnCMakeModule.rst

     Depending on your setup you might get an error related to C++11 support.
 In this case you need to tell the compiler explicitly to use modern C++ standards by adding ``-DCMAKE_CXX_FLAGS=-std=c++11`` or ``-DCMAKE_CXX_FLAGS=-std=c++14``.

-Or, if you did a full git checkout to your home-directory instead, and you are using a non-default compiler, it might look like this:
+So instead of doing the last cmake call, if you instead did a full git checkout to your home-directory, and you are using a non-default compiler, it might look like this:

 .. code-block:: console